plioi/plioi.github.io/_posts/2013-05-30-fixies-life-bicycle.markdown

 [gist id="5675335"]

 The FixtureExecutionBehavior you select in your convention is the key driving force affecting how your test classes will be executed.
-There are two built-in behaviors: <a href="https://github.com/plioi/fixie/blob/cd85b7ddae14dbe7deb82d2070a314fd8d710819/src/Fixie/Behaviors/CreateInstancePerCase.cs">CreateInstancePerCase</a>, and <a href="https://github.com/plioi/fixie/blob/cd85b7ddae14dbe7deb82d2070a314fd8d710819/src/Fixie/Behaviors/CreateInstancePerFixture.cs">CreateInstancePerFixture</a>.
+There are two built-in behaviors: [CreateInstancePerCase](https://github.com/plioi/fixie/blob/cd85b7ddae14dbe7deb82d2070a314fd8d710819/src/Fixie/Behaviors/CreateInstancePerCase.cs), and [CreateInstancePerFixture](https://github.com/plioi/fixie/blob/cd85b7ddae14dbe7deb82d2070a314fd8d710819/src/Fixie/Behaviors/CreateInstancePerFixture.cs).

 These two classes give Fixie a two-mode test lifecycle.
-A life-*bi*cycle if you will, <a href="http://en.wikipedia.org/wiki/Fixed-gear_bicycle">finally justifying the name beyond any doubt</a>.
+A life-*bi*cycle if you will, [finally justifying the name beyond any doubt](http://en.wikipedia.org/wiki/Fixed-gear_bicycle).